blunce24/portfolio/about.md

 feature-img: "img/color.png"
 ---

 I am an aspiring software developer currently studying with Bloc.
 I'm interested in software development as a career because I love problem solving and creating great products.
-I'm currently working as an analyst at a commercial real estate appraisal firm while I pursue this dream.
+I'm currently working as a ski instructor and summer outfitter in Colorado while I pursue this dream.

 **Education**